SA5NNN/WireAntennaCalculator/README.md

 Download the latest release on https://sa5nnn.github.io/WireAntennaCalculator/

-   The download uses Windows 10 MSIX packaging technology to keep youur app up-to-date.
+   The download uses Windows 10 MSIX packaging technology to keep your app up-to-date.
 Each time you start the app it checks for updates.
 If any are available, they will be installed after you restart the application.

 # Background